 Last week Reuters reported that several of the world’s biggest banks have invested $50 million to “create a digital cash system to settle financial transactions”.
 It’s an on-going project, according to the report, involving the likes UBS, Credit Suisse, Barclays, and Deutsche Bank.

 Any mainstream interest in cryptocurrency and blockchain is always significant, of course.
 But should it determine whether we buy Bitcoin or other digital currencies?
-That is to say, should backers of crypto be worried that banks creating their own digital currency be worried that the likes of Bitcoin, Ripple and more. will be shunted aside?
+That is to say, should backers of crypto be worried that banks creating their own digital currency be worried that the likes of Bitcoin, Ripple, etc. will be shunted aside?

 Investors buoyed by Bitcoin’s streak in 2019